The with

 This means that with

-in an expression without ever evaluating the code, because you don’t need to.
+expression without ever evaluating the code, because you don’t need

 .